-Inclusive connected communities This activity builds the capacity of the community to effectively prepare, respond to and recover quickly from emergency events. community expectation that relevant authorities will provide assistance during these events. however may have longer term benefits. environmental services activity, with the rating mechanism to be amalgamated with other activities to reduce collection costs activity.
-Central Government assistance through grants and subsidies may be available when a Civil Defence emergency is declared, however this cannot be anticipated in advance.
+Inclusive connected communities This activity builds the capacity of the community to community expectation that relevant authorities will provide however may have longer term benefits. environmental services activity, with the rating mechanism to be activity.
+Central Government assistance through grants and subsidies may be available when a Civil Defence emergency is declared, however this cannot be anticipated in advance. ¥ .
+F . · · · the capacity of the authorities benefits. mechanism to declared, however this cannot be anticipated in advance.
 The activity does not have a high capital expenditure, however borrowing may be used to smooth rates input should capital expenditure be required.
-Minor capital expenditure and --- -- --- --- --- --
+Minor capital expenditure and repayment of debt will be funded via the General rate.